 Filming and Photography in the Library

-The Library is a place where TMU students, faculty, staff and members of the public study, conduct research, and use information resources and services.
-As such, the first claim for use of space is to those persons engaged in quiet study, research and use of information resources and services.
+The Library is a place where TMU students, faculty, and staff study, conduct research, and use information resources and services.
+As such, the first priority for use of space is for those persons engaged in quiet study, research and use of information resources and services.
 The Library’s Code of Conduct is designed to set the framework for providing a minimal noise environment.

 - abide by the terms of the Code of Library Conduct noted above,